-The Parkman diaries record six deaths among newcomers.
-An infant of John Underwood, who was "newly come into Town," died, with Parkman attending the funeral (Sept.
-10, 1778).
-Benjamin Lull, similarly a newcomer, also lost a child (July 22, 1739).
-Elizabeth, the wife of Joshua Harrington, whose family had been in town for only three weeks, died when a gun was accidentally discharged (Nov.
-17, 1737).
-Parkman's cousin Winchester, whose daughter had married Ebenezer Maynard, a Westborough resident, was living in Westborough at the time of her death at age seventy-eight (Oct.
-22, Dec.
-3, 1779).
-Breck Parkman's description of another death suggests a newcomer, or certainly someone with whom he was not acquainted: "Mrs. Pierce an old Woman at Ben Balcheldors buried" (BP, Apr.
-16, 1794).
-Benjamin Woods's parents were apparently living in Westborough when he was born and died, but both his birth and death were recorded in the Brookfield vital records.
-17
+The Parkman diaries record eight deaths among newcomers.
+50 An infant of John Underwood, who was "newly come into Town," died, with Parkman attending the funeral.
+51 Benjamin Lull, similarly a newcomer, also lost a child.
+52 Elizabeth, the wife of Joshua Harrington, whose family had been in town for only three weeks, died when a gun was accidentally discharged.
+53 Seven months before his death, sixteen-year-old Ebenezer Stone, son of the late Samuel Stone of Beverly, had chosen Ebenezer Maynard of Westborough as his guardian; he died at Lt.
+Brigham's where he was probably serving as a worker.
+54 His older brother, twenty-year-old William, who may have followed his brother to Westborough, died in 1759.
+Parkman's cousin Winchester, whose daughter had married Ebenezer Maynard, a Westborough resident, was living in Westborough at the time of her death at age seventy-eight.
+55 Breck Parkman's description of another death suggests a newcomer, or certainly someone with whom he was not acquainted: "Mrs. Pierce an old Woman at Ben Balcheldors buried."
+56 Benjamin Woods's parents were apparently living in Westborough when he was born and died, but both his birth and death were recorded in the Brookfield vital records.
+57